Mortgage industry of the United Kingdom: Self-certification

 These types of mortgages were banned from April 2014 for UK lenders.
 Although they haven't been banned completely by the UK regulator as they are available from European lenders.

 Self-certification mortgages, informally known as "self cert" mortgages, were available to employed and self-employed people who have a deposit to buy a house but lack sufficient documentation to prove their income.

 This type of mortgage was typically used by people whose income came from multiple sources, whose salary consisted largely or exclusively of commissions or bonuses, or whose accounts did not show a true reflection of their earnings.
 Accounts not showing a true reflection of earnings could have been due to undeclared (typically cash) income, for example, tips paid to those working in the hospitality industry or taxi drivers receiving cash payments.
 Self-employed people exaggerating expenses to lower taxable income created another group of applicants for self-certification mortgages.

 These mortgages had two disadvantages: the interest rates charged were usually higher than for normal mortgages and the loan to value ratio was usually lower.

 Since their abolition, there has been a common misconception that self-employed mortgages are now unobtainable.
 Whilst it's true the restrictions placed have left many creditworthy self-employed borrowers unable to finance, it has created niche markets for newly self-employed or borrowers who chose not to draw all their profits, that are now occupied by numerous specialist lenders.

 100% mortgages

-When a bank lends money to a customer, they want to minimise the risk of not getting the money back.
+When a bank lends money to a customer, they want to minimize the risk of not getting the money back.
 They manage the risk through their lending criteria, carrying out checks on the applicant and the property and also by asking the borrower to fund a certain percentage of the property purchase in the form of a deposit.

 The higher the deposit, the lower the mortgage amount, so lower the risk of not being able to recover the loan when selling the property in case of a repossession.

 100% mortgages are mortgages that require no deposit (100% loan to value).
 Examples include: